-Claiming Pension Credit may provide you with access to a range of other benefits such as help with housing costs, council tax or heating bills, so it’s well worth finding out if you qualify.
+Claiming Pension Credit may provide you with access to a range of other benefits such as help with housing costs, council tax, NHS dental care or heating bills, so it’s well worth finding out if you qualify.

 How much Pension Credit could I get?

 It’s made up of two different parts, the Guarantee Credit and the Savings Credit.
 Here, we explain how both elements work, how much you might get, and how to go about making a claim.
 These amounts increased by 10.1% in April 2023, boosting the income of single pensioners to around £201 a week, and will increase again by 8.5% in April 2024, in line with September’s inflation rate.